Nokocchi/zoo-builder-game/README.md

 ## Menu
 - **Full screen inventory with all your items**
   - ✅ Opening stops character movements and shows your mouse
-  - When clicking an item, the item is picked up and follows the cursor.
+  - ✅ When clicking an item, the item is picked up and follows the cursor.
-  - When holding an item and clicking another slot, move item to this spot.
+  - ✅ When holding an item and clicking another slot, move item to this spot.
 Swap items if necessary
+  - ✅ When holding an item and clicking Q, drop in overworld
-  - When holding an item and clicking either Q or outside of inventory, drop in overworld
+  - When holding an item and clicking outside inventory, drop whole stack in overworld
+  - When not inventory not open and item is selected in hotbar and you press Q, drop one from stack in overworld
   - Right click item to split stack in half
 - **Simple Hotbar**
   - ✅ Show some of your most used items